flatcar/Flatcar/draft.md

 ## Membership

+### Founding term

+The first Technical Committee term (the "founding term") uses fixed starting parameters so the project can bootstrap the Committee before full selection rules
+exist:

+- **Size:** 5 seats.
+- **Length:** 1 year.
+- **Candidate eligibility:** any Maintainer or recognized Contributor is automatically eligible to stand.
+Known and active community members/users are also eligible, but only after passing a vetting process run by the Maintainers (this vetting applies to community members/users only, not to Maintainers or Contributors).
+- **Voter eligibility:** all Maintainers and Contributors are eligible to vote.
+  Active, recognized community members/users may also vote if they request voting rights and are approved by the Maintainer Council.
+- **Selection model:** ranked-choice voting.

+One of the founding term Committee's primary responsibilities is to define the selection rules for the Technical Committee from the second term onward (see "Founding mandate" above).
+Until it does, the sections below describe only the founding term; all values for subsequent terms are marked X pending that work.

 ### Size

+- **Founding term:** 5 seats (see "Founding term" above).
-The Technical Committee has X seats.
+- **Subsequent terms:** The Technical Committee has X seats.

 ### Eligibility

+- **Founding term:** see "Founding term" above.
+- **Subsequent terms:**

   Eligibility to stand for the Technical Committee is X.

   Eligibility to vote in Technical Committee elections or selections is X.

 ### Selection model

+- **Founding term:** ranked-choice voting (see "Founding term" above).
-Technical Committee members are chosen by X.
+- **Subsequent terms:** Technical Committee members are chosen by X.

   Possible models could include election, appointment, nomination plus vote, or some other mechanism.
 The chosen model is X.

 ### Terms

-Members serve X-year terms.
+- **Founding term:** 1 year.
+- **Subsequent terms:** 2 years.

 A member may serve for at most X consecutive terms / X consecutive years.